Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/Using_APIs/_index.md

 ---
 title: "About APIs "
 linkTitle: "Appendix A: Delivered samples "
 weight: 210
----Application Programming Interfaces, or APIs, are a set of functions that use a service.
+--- Application Programming Interfaces, or APIs, are a set of functions that use a service.
 The service is followed by an application program.

 Each of these services is described in one of the following sections, which provides an overview